GaneshNeo/Docket/programs.md

 1. Binary Addition
 2. Unequal bits of Two Binary Numbers
 3. Given Binary Value is Set or not - Logically

+> ## Complex
+1. Write a program to find frequency of migrating birds sighting.
+You have been asked to help study the population of birds migrating across th continent.
+Each type of bird you are interested in will be identified by an integer value.
+Each time a particular kind of birds is spotted, it's ID number will be added to your array of sighting.
+You would like to alble to find out which type of bird is most commom given a list of sightings.
+Your tasks is to print the type number of that word and if two or more types of birds are equally common, choose the type with the samllest ID number.

+For Example, assume your birds sightings are of types arr=[1,1,2,2,3].
+There aretwo of types 1 and 2, and one sighting of type 3.
+Pick the lower of two types seen twice: type 1.

+Input Format
+The first line contains an integer denoting n, the number of birds sighted and reported in the array arr.
+The second line describes arr as n space-seperated integers representing the type numbers of each birds sighted.
+Constrains: 5 <=n <= 2* 10 * 5
+It is guaranteed that each type is 1, 2, 3,4 or 5.
+Output Format
+Print the type number of the most common bird; if teo or more types of birds are equally common, choose the type with the smallest ID number.
+Sample Input 0

+6

+1 4 4 4 5 3

+Sample Output 0

+4

+Explanation 0

+The different types of birds occur in the following frequencies:

+Type 1: 1 bird

+Type 2: 0 birds

+Type 1: 1 bird

+Type 2: 0 birds

+Type 1: 1 bird

+The type number that occurs at the highest frequency is type 4, so we printf 4 as our answer.

 > ## Pattern